javan/whenever/README.md

 And you'll see your schedule.rb converted to cron sytax.
 Note: running `whenever` with no options does not display your current crontab file, it simply shows you the output of converting your schedule.rb file.

+### Running cron jobs in different environments

+You may have some cron tasks that you only want to run in certain environments.
+You can do this using the following example:

+if environment == "production" every 1.day do
+    rake "do:something:in:prod"
+  end
+end

+if environment == "staging"
+  every 1.day, :at => "3:26am" do
+    rake "do:something:in:staging"
+  end
+end

+### Passing information into your cron tasks

+You can use the --set key=value command line argument to pass information into your whenever script.

+For example:
+    whenever --set foo=bar

+will allow you to do the following in your whenever script:

+if foo == 'bar'
+  every 1.day, :at => "3:26am" do
+    rake "do:something:when:foo:equals:bar"
+  end
+end

+You can also use this to test to see what your cron jobs will look like in different environments.
+For example:

+    whenever --set environment=test

+will set the RAILS_ENV=test and the environment accessor to 'test'.

 ### Capistrano integration

 Use the built-in Capistrano recipe for easy crontab updates with deploys.